 Iron Deficiency in adults causes lethargy, feeling exhausted and irritability.
 In infants and children, however, the symptoms include irritability, inability to concentrate, impaired cognitive skills and a short attention span.
 Children with ADHD also show symptoms of inability to concentrate and are distracted easily, mimicking a short attention span.

 Lead poisoning, even at low levels, can create a number of problems.
 Some complications of lead toxicity include mental retardation, decreased school performance, short-term memory problems, inability to concentrate and decreased cognitive function.
 Many of these symptoms are also seen in children with ADHD.

-Mental retardation can appear as emotional immaturity.
+Intellectual disability, previously known as mental retardation, can appear as emotional immaturity.
 Some symptoms include limited social skills, school performance issues and needing extra time to learn.
-Symptoms of mild mental retardation include forgetfulness and the inability to connect consequences with actions.
+Symptoms of mild disability include forgetfulness and the inability to connect consequences with actions.

 Hypoglycemia, also called low blood sugar, can cause a number of symptoms similar to ADHD including aggression, hyperactivity, inability to sit still or low concentration levels.
 In addition, some people also have an adverse reaction to chemicals in food, such as, MSG, red dye, corn syrup or additional additives.
 These reactions can include anger, agitation, impulsiveness, hyperactivity and lack of concentration.

 Some children with mild seizures can experience "absence seizures" lasting only a few seconds.
 Sometimes these seizures are not even noticeable.
 After a seizure there can be a period of several hours where someone feels disoriented and confused, causing difficulty following directions or being attentive.

 For children with sensory disorder, overstimulation can create symptoms similar to ADHD.
 They may take risks without understanding the danger, quickly jump from activity to activity, be accident-prone or have difficulty paying attention.